-- 1. Body movements: three (3) different body movements are required; they must be one from each spatial group: High, Medium, Low. - 1.
+- 1. Body movements: three (3) different body movements are required; they must be from different groups. - 2.
 Choctaws: skaters must add two (2) Choctaws, one clockwise and the other anticlockwise.
 Only Choctaws from forwards to backwards will be considered.

-Choctaws must demonstrate correct and clear edges. - 2.
-Cluster: To be considered as a feature three (3) of the turns presented in the cluster must be confirmed. - 3.
+- 3. Cluster: To be considered as a feature the first three (3) turns presented in the cluster must be confirmed. - 4.
 Turns on different feet: turns confirmed required for the level must be presented both on the right foot and on the left foot, or clockwise and anti-clockwise for loops and travelings.
 They must be evenly distributed between the left foot/anti-clockwise and right foot/clockwise.
 See Clarifications.
-Applicable from Level 2.